Grammar Quiz

 Present Perfect Tense Negative Interrogative Sentences

-Sentences in the negative interrogative form are also used to ask questions, but they imply that the person who asks that expected the answer to be (or believes the answer should be) “yes.”
+In the negative interrogative form, sentences are also used to ask questions, but they imply that the person who asks expected the answer to be (or believes the answer should be) “yes.”

 Examples